 All applicants are required to take the American College Test (ACT®) and meet all College general admission requirements and Associate Degree Nursing (ADN) program admission requirements.
 The ACT On-CampusTM test, or Residual ACT®, is accepted by the nursing program; however, the Residual ACT does not transfer to other institutions.
 Nursing courses taken at another institution are not transferable.

-Applications for admission to the College may be obtained at www.eccc.edu.
-Applications for the ADN Program may be obtained on-line at https://www.eccc.edu/associate-degree-nursing-rn after October 1 each year.
-The priority application deadline for the next Fall semester's class is January 31.
-All entrance materials must be on file in the Office of Admissions and Records and the Office of Healthcare Education by January 31.
+Applications for the ADN program may be obtained online in myEC under the Future-Student tab.
+The priority application deadline for Fall entry is February 1, and for Spring entry (evening/weekend program) is November 1.
+All entrance materials must be on file in the Office of Admissions and Records by the application deadline.